At Morgans we believe the safeguarding of our pupils is vitally important and is the key to our success as a caring, community school.

 A referral to the Children, Schools & Family Service is not intended to be an accusation of any particular action or against any particular person.
 It is the reporting of concerns which have come to the school’s attention.
 This in accordance with Hertfordshire Child Protection Procedures.
 Morgans School has a Child Protection Policy and a copy of Hertfordshire Child Protection Procedures, both of which are available for parents/ carers to see.

-The designated members of staff for child protection are the Head Teacher Mrs Alis Rocca, the Deputy Mrs Clark, the Early Years Leader Mrs Sam Smith and the SENCo Ms Allison Chivers.
+The designated members of staff for child protection are the Head Teacher Mrs Alis Rocca and the Early Years Leader Mrs Sam Smith.
 They will be happy to discuss any questions or concerns parents/carers may have about child protection practice.

 Our Mission statement which can be found in our Child Protection Policy explains that at Morgans we strive to: